24 Foods You Never Knew You Could Clean With

 Lemon, salt, vinegar, and baking soda

 Let’s just get these out of the way because you probably already know how to use lemon to clean a kitchen.
 Same with salt, vinegar, and baking soda.
+These ingredients are great for cleaning microwaves.
 If not, those clean kitchen secrets are just a click away!

 Massage ketchup over your copper pots to dissolve away tarnish.
 And while you’re at it, why not wear your most tarnished rings—and watch as your jewelry appears to clean itself.
 Ketchup also cleans brass and sterling silver.
 Get all of our best ketchup cleaning tips.